Purpose To synthesise evidence on low back pain (LBP) in adult rowers and to create a consensus statement to inform clinical practice.

 Twitter @fionawilsonf, @janesthornton, @drkateackerman, @DrLarissaTrease, @clare_ardern

 Correction notice This article has been corrected since it published Online First.
-The supplemental files have been updated.
+The supplemental files and acknowledgements statement have been updated.

 Contributors All authors have made substantial contributions to: (1) the conception and design of the study, or acquisition of data, or analysis and interpretation of data; (2) drafting the article or revising it critically for important intellectual content and (3) final approval of the version submitted.